Latest significant edit: September 8, 2016.

-■ Probabilities (for, or as if for, the gradually addressable future).
+■ Probabilities: for, or as if for, the gradually addressable future (probability theory).

 ■ Information, news: from, or as if from, the just-now (information theory, including information algebra).

 ■ N-ary givens, data, facts, premises: from, or as if from, the settled past (mathematical logic).

 So, a considerable portion of mathematics — 'applied' but highly general — is concerned with temporal or at least timelike perspectives.
 (Also see "Plausibility, verisimilitude, novelty, nontriviality, versus optima, probabilities, information, n-ary givens" at The Tetrast.)
 Part of my point here is to suggest that the light cone is not just some idiosyncrasy of the physical world, and that consideration of pure-mathematical underpinnings of the above mathematical applications may find the light cone's lineaments emerging already in the divisions of pure mathematics.
 Of course some would say that it would show instead that mathematics is a more of a mere generalization from concrete experience than mathematical platonists like to think that it is.
 Still, I'd hold that, if the pure-mathematical underpinnings of the above-listed applied areas collectively form a mathematically non-arbitrary pattern of topics, then it could show that the structure of the light cone is rooted more deeply than many suppose.

 Some less digressive remarks